FrederickAlmeida/Ray-Tracing-Pg/README.md

 # Ray-Tracing-Pg

-Project from the course of "Graphics Processing" at the Federal University of Pernambuco (UFPE).
+Project from the "Graphics Processing" course at the Federal University of Pernambuco (UFPE).
 Recursirve Ray Tracing implementation in C++.
-Using Phong's model for shading and reflection and refraction effects.
+Using Phong's model for shading, reflection, and refraction effects.
-Extra feature: Texture mapping into plane object.
+Extra feature: Texture mapping into a plane object.

 ## Group